 Although we cannot predict the number of interns we can hire throughout the year, we also have a number of volunteer opportunities available which can involve anything from short, discrete research projects to long-term projects.

 Applicants for internships should have an interest in civil liberties and civil rights, excellent writing and communication skills, and the initiative and energy to see projects to completion.

 Applicants are required to submit an Internship Application Form.
 During the online application process, all applicants will be required to submit a cover letter, resume, and a writing sample.
 If the candidate is selected for an interview, references and unofficial transcripts may be requested at that time.

-The writing sample(s) must be provided in either Adobe Acrobat (PDF) or Microsoft Word format and should be 3-5 pages long.
+The writing sample(s) must be provided in either Adobe Acrobat (PDF) format and should be 3-5 pages long.
 The writing sample must reflect the applicants own abilities, and should not have been edited by another person.
 Law students applying for our Legal Internship Program should provide a writing sample (5-10 pages) that demonstrates legal research and writing abilities.

 We will begin reviewing applications on:

 - February 28 - for the summer internship program

 - July 30 - for the fall internship program